-In Figure 1, we plot the estimated densities of some of the factors for the control and treated groups and perform a Kolmogorov-Smirnov (K-S) test of the hypothesis that the corresponding CDFs are equal to each other (the p-values of the tests are reported in the figure and have been derived using the bootstrap).20 The first two panels show the distribution, in treatment and control villages, of cognitive and socio-emotional skills at baseline.
+the corresponding CDFs are equal to each other (the p-values of the tests are reported in the figure and have been derived using the bootstrap).21 The first two panels show the distribution, in treatment and control villages, of cognitive and socio-emotional skills at baseline.
 The two densities overlap each other and the K-S test cannot reject that they are equal to each other, thus confirming that our sample is balanced.
 The following two panels depict the distribution of cognitive and socio-emotional factors at follow-up.
 In the case of the cognitive factor, we see that the shift in the mean reported in Table 2 reflects a shift in the entire distribution.
 For the socio-emotional factor, however, the shift occurs mainly for children below the median.